antonioyosica/filewatcher-winforms/README.md

-# filewatcher-winforms
+# filewatcher-WPF
-.NET 6 WinForms application to monitor changes in files and directories with System.IO.FileSystemWatcher
+.NET 6 WPF application to monitor changes in files and directories with System.IO.FileSystemWatcher